-We have discovered new formulations which significantly enhance the pharmacological potency of monoclonal microbials.
-One formulation increased the potency by up to 30-fold in preclinical in vivo models.
+We have recently discovered new oral formulations of our monoclonal microbials which we believe can significantly enhance the pharmacological potency of our product candidates.
+One such formulation increased the potency by up to 30-fold in preclinical in vivo models.
 This formulation enhances the probability of translating preclinical effects into patients and we believe it can be commercialized cost effectively.
 We plan to introduce this formulation into ongoing and new clinical trials beginning in the second half of 2019 across multiple monoclonal microbials.